Zero Hour by Megan Erickson

 “She wanted a man with an edge, with tattooed fingers and a scowl.”

 I also really liked how tough but real Wren is as a heroine.
 She has no problem standing up for herself and her compassion for others is so beautiful.
 Wren has her own reasons for getting involved in Roarke’s crew she’s willing to put herself at extreme risk to help.
 Roarke might get frustrated by Wren but he also seems to enjoy her inner strength.
 But a lot has changed in the years since Roarke last saw Wren and he struggles to reconcile this new Wren with the idealized version he’s only seen through a computer screen.
 This causes some problems between them but with the mission on the line they can’t afford to let personal problem get in the way.

 All that being said, I found myself struggling to keep reading and my connection to the story just wasn’t there.
 I had to put the book down a few times and reading other things.
 I can’t really pinpoint one single thing that wasn’t working for me so I think overall, I just wasn’t engaged in the story.
 However, I would say this was probably more me then the writing or the plot.
 I do intend to read the next in the series because I’d like to see more by Megan Erickson and I want to know more about the other characters.

-Content Note: references to sexual slavery, kidnapping, rape
+**Reader Safety: References to sexual slavery, kidnapping, and rape